Jeep Tshering Lama

 Jeep Tshering Lama (alt. forename: Jip; alt. middle names: Tsering, Chiring, Chhiring) is a Nepali politician and a member of the House of Representatives of the federal parliament of Nepal.
-He was elected from Nepali Congress under the proportional representation system, filling the reserved seat for indigenous groups.
+He was elected from Nepali Congress under the proportional representation system, against a reserved seat for indigenous groups.

 Social works

 In 2018, he donated 5 ambulances to local governments in Dolakha district.